-The Code applies to all employees, officers, and directors (“you”).
+All employees, officers, and directors (“you”) are required to be familiar with the Code, comply with its provisions and report any suspected violations as described below under, “Reporting Violations and Non-Retaliation.”
 We expect you to adhere to the highest ethical standards.
 This includes modeling and promoting ethical behavior in your daily behavior, as well as reporting any violations of suspected misconduct.

 No Code or Company policies, however, can cover every legal obligation or ethical situation you may face.
 We, therefore, expect you to use your best judgment, refer to the Code for guidance, and reach out for additional assistance.
 In all instances, you should ask yourself the following questions to help you make the right decision:

-If you are still unsure of how to act, have any questions regarding your obligations under the Code, or want to learn more about the Company policies that apply to you, we encourage you to consult with your manager, senior officer, or General Counsel for guidance.
-Contact information for your General Counsel can be found at the end of the Code.
+If you are still unsure of how to act, have any questions regarding your obligations under the Code, or want to learn more about the Company policies that apply to you, we encourage you to consult with your manager, senior officer, Compliance Officer, General Counsel for guidance.
+Contact information for your General Counsel and Chief Compliance Officer can be found at the end of the Code.

 The following definitions will help you understand terms that are used throughout the Code:

-Business Partner - any person or entity that has a business relationship with the Company, including customers, policyholders, annuitants, producers (e.g., agents or brokers), vendors, suppliers, third-party administrators, reinsurers, banks, accounting firms and law firms.
+Business Partner - Any person or entity that has a business relationship with the Company, including customers, policyholders, producers (e.g., agents or brokers), vendors, suppliers, third-party administrators, reinsurers, banks, accounting firms and law firms.

 Family Member - includes your spouse, parents, siblings, children, grandparents, and grandchildren (including in-laws and adopted, half, and step relations), any other member of your household, as well as any trust or closely held entity that, to your knowledge, is beneficially owned by any of the foregoing.